nanten2/N-CONST/README.md

 ### Parameters

-*Kisa* parameter (parameters to correct instrumental error) and observation parameters are formatted using `kisa` and `obsparam` modules respectively.
+*Kisa* parameter (parameters to correct pointing error) and observation parameters are extracted via `kisa` and `obsparam` modules respectively.

-To get the formatted *kisa* parameters:
+To get the *kisa* parameters:

 ```python
 >>> from n_const import kisa